-Today, BU is home to over 18,000 students and almost 2,000 staff.
-We contribute over £1 million a day to the local economy, and our research has a global impact.
-We work with some of the biggest names in the industry, and you can find our alumni in senior positions in organisations across the globe.
+Today, BU is home to more than 18,000 students and almost 2,000 staff.
+We contribute more than £1 million a day to the local economy and our research has a global impact.
+We work with some of the biggest names in industry and you can find our alumni in senior positions in organisations across the globe.
 All this has been achieved from relatively humble beginnings.

 The history of BU